mysrcs/hugooooo/content/blog/2020-07-17-Sourcehut-Q2-2020-Financial-report.md

 marketing approaches are more effective.

-In Q3, we plan on spending around $4K-$5K on the installation of a new server to handle hg.sr.ht growth, as well as a fill few other roles, mainly for high availability.
+In Q3, we plan on spending around $4K-$5K on the installation of a new server to handle hg.sr.ht growth, as well as filling a few other roles, mainly for high availability.
 Otherwise we have no unusual expenses planned.